A sustainable future needs skilled, knowledgeable and passionate new farmers and gardeners, who understand the earth as a whole.

 - training guidance and info

-- certification – at UK level 3 and EU -EQF level 4
+- qualification, regulated by OFQUAL – at UK level 3 and EU -EQF level 4

 - individual support (annual visit to your farm, email, phone and tutorials during the seminars)

 Follow this link for an overview of the units that make up the qualification: Unit Overview

 Seminars provide class room and outdoor teaching, exercises, artistic activities, about 30 teachers from a range of professional backgrounds and offer opportunity to meet fellow students from across the UK, scheduled for the next year: Seminar Overview

 Work Placements / Training centres

 - Plaw Hatch Farm – CSA